 - a.
 Two Recommendation Forms

 - b.
 Personal Short Essay

 - c.
 Personal Question Video

 - d.
 Artform-Specific Questions

 - e.
 Portfolio Images

-- f Portfolio Cover Sheet
+- f.
+Portfolio Cover Sheet

+- q.
+Sketchbook Images

 a.
-Recommendation Forms (do this first!)
+Two Recommendation Forms (do this first!)

-Identify two people to fill out the following recommendation forms (each person will complete one of the following options: your application must include one of each form):
+Identify two people who will complete recommendation forms in support of your GSA application (each person will complete the same form separately):